 Make pruning cuts correctly.
 For heading cuts on young branches, cut 1/4 inch above a lateral bud, sloping down and away from the bud.
-Avoid cutting too close, or steep, or the bud may die.
+Avoid cutting too close, or at too steep an angle, or the bud may die.
 When making thinning cuts to larger branches, cut outside the branch collar at a 45 to 60 degree angle to the branch bark ridge.
-Leave the branch collar intact to help prevent decay from entering the trunk.
+Leave the branch collar intact to heal the wound quickly and help prevent decay from entering the trunk.